-Kahoot! is a learning platform that allows the creation of interactive presentations with the addition of audience participation features, such as polls to get an instant overview of the audience’s thoughts on a particular topic, discussion questions like word cloud to collect short-type ideas, and open-ended questions to gather feedback from participants.
+Kahoot! is a virtual training platform that allows the creation of interactive presentations with the addition of audience participation features, such as polls to get an instant overview of the audience’s thoughts on a particular topic, discussion questions like word cloud to collect short-type ideas, and open-ended questions to gather feedback from participants.
 Responses are instantly delivered through an app, which enables all learners to actively participate in the discussion.

 With this virtual training idea, training managers are able to deliver interactive presentations in just a couple of minutes while ensuring that they facilitate organic interaction.

 10. Use a seamless LMS for virtual training needs

 A Learning Management System (LMS) is a software platform that allows training managers to create and deploy courses, manage users, and track the learning performance of employees.
 This helps with streamlining and automating processes when developing your virtual training programs.
 Reduced time in designing your training content makes it easier for you to personalize the learning experience for your learners, either as individuals or as teams.

 Virtual training is the best learning solution for organizations with teams dispersed across different locations and time zones, as well as those who have shifted to remote work as a result of the pandemic.
 However, keeping your learners engaged and motivated can be a challenge due to distractions with overwhelming work tasks and self-discipline issues in learning at home.